canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/index.rst

 Ubuntu Packaging Guide
 ==================================================

 Welcome to the Ubuntu Packaging and Development Guide!
+We are currently developing codename Artful Aardvark, which is to be released in October 2017 as Ubuntu 17.10.

 This is the official place for learning all about Ubuntu Development and packaging.
 After reading this guide you will have:

-* heard about the most important players, processes and tools in Ubuntu development,
+* Heard about the most important players, processes and tools in Ubuntu development,
-* your development environment set up correctly,
+* Your development environment set up correctly,
-* a better idea of how to join our community,
+* A better idea of how to join our community,
-* fixed an actual Ubuntu bug as part of the tutorials.
+* Fixed an actual Ubuntu bug as part of the tutorials.

 Ubuntu is not only a free and open source operating system, its platform is also open and developed in a transparent fashion.
 The source code for every